JAStark/GA_DataScience/class2/commandLine.md

 `grep -rl "dictionary" .  |  wc `
 5       5     128

-But 128 characters doesn't make sense, so who knows...
+But 128 characters doesn't make sense, so who knows... /play letitgo

 **Optional: Use the the command line to discover something "interesting" about the Chipotle data.
 Try using the commands from the "advanced" section!**